The White Lady of Hohenzollern: A Harbinger of Death and Disaster?

 White Lady of Hohenzollern vs Other Ghosts

-The legend of the White Lady of Hohenzollern aligns with a pan-European spectral archetype that often involves a noblewoman tied to misfortune or a curse.
+The legend of the White Lady of Hohenzollern aligns with a pan-European spectral archetype often involving a noblewoman linked to misfortune or a curse.
 The following table compares the characteristics of this German dynastic ghost with those of other prominent “White Ladies” and similar female apparitions from around the world.

 NameLocationType of HauntingActivity Level